shakfu/py-js/README.md

 You can test first if it works without issues by building the following patcher, included in `py-js/patchers`, as a max standalone:

-- `pyjs_test_standalone_only_pyjs.maxpat`
+- `py_test_standalone_only_pyjs.maxpat`

 Open the resulting standalone and test that the `pyjs` object works as expected.
 If it doesn't then try the following workaround:

-To fix a sometimes recurrent issue where the standalone build algorithm doesn't pick up `pyjs.mxo`: if you look inside the built standalone bundle, `pyjs_test_standalone.app/Contents/Resources/C74/externals` you will not find `pyjs.mxo`.
+To fix a sometimes recurrent issue where the standalone build algorithm doesn't pick up `pyjs.mxo`: if you look inside the built standalone bundle, `py_test_standalone_only_pyjs.app/Contents/Resources/C74/externals` you may not find `pyjs.mxo`.
 This is likely a bug in Max 8 but easily resolved.
 Fix it by manually copying the `pyjs.mxo` external into this folder and then copy the `javascript` and `jsextensions` folders from the root of the `py-js` project and place them into the `pyjs_test_standalone.app/Contents/Resources/C74` folder.
 Now re-run the standalone app again and now the `pyjs` external should work.
 If anyone knows of some scripting at the standalone build step to automate the manual fix above it woulld be greatly appreciated.

 Please read on for further details about what the py-js externals can do.